Online-directory-for-Private-Schools/ToDoApp/README.md

    composer install
    ```

+4. Open PhpMyAdmin and create a MySQL database and run the scripts inside /sql to create the tables

-4. Create a .env file from the provided example:
+5. Create a .env file from the provided example:

    ```bash
    mv .env.example .env
    ```

-5. Edit the environment variables inside .env based on your information.
+6. Edit the environment variables inside .env based on your information.

-6. Move the folder to your **htdocs** directory and run your php server (ex, using xampp)
+7. Move the folder to your **htdocs** directory and run your php server (ex, using xampp)